fedspendingtransparency/usaspending-api/README.md

     docker compose run --rm usaspending-manage python3 -u manage.py load_reference_data
     ```

-_Alternatively, to download a fully populuated production snapshot of the database (full or a subset) and restore it into PostgreSQL, use the `pg_restore` tool as described here: [USAspending Database Download](https://onevoicecrm.my.site.com/usaspending/s/database-download)_
+_Alternatively, to download a fully populated production snapshot of the database (full or a subset) and restore it into PostgreSQL, use the `pg_restore` tool as described here: [USAspending Database Download](https://onevoicecrm.my.site.com/usaspending/s/database-download)_

 - Recreate matviews with the command documented in the previous section if this is done